jupiterbjy/ProjectIncubator/Commands/ffmpeg.md

 `-t` flag is there so that I don't have to wait eternity, this is very slow operation (at least for my 5800X)

 Used for checking video's variance from original.
+Not an absolute standard, has own downsides.